Dolphins are the heart of Delphinus

 Implementing a comprehensive 5-step program for disease prevention and care is in place.

 Healthy and balanced diet

-Our vet team cares for the dolphins with a balanced, customized diet based on their age, sex, physical condition, weight.
-In the case of pregnant or lactating females, a special diet is created to focus on their needs in terms of calories and other nutrients.
+Our veterinarian team cares for the dolphins with a balanced, customized diet based on their age, sex, physical condition and weight.
+In the case of pregnant or lactating females, a special diet is created to meet their needs in terms of calories and other nutrients.